 Overall, if you just want a decent helmet at a decent price, The Demon is a winner on all counts.

 - Protection: The first thing to consider about any helmet is whether or not it will protect your head.
 All bike helmets that are certified for protection will have a Consumer Product Safety Commission certification label.
 This is very important because these helmets are tested for bikers and the impact a biker might have riding.
-Helmets that are used for skateboarding, baseball, roller hockey and other sports, will not have the safety label and are therefore not safe for riding.
+Helmets that are used for skateboarding, baseball, roller hockey, and other sports, will not have the safety label and are therefore not safe for riding.
 That being said, every helmet on this list is a certified biking helmet, and as such, safety should always be a priority when getting any helmet for riding.

 - Fitting: Another major factor is how it fits, and this also has a lot to do with safety too.
 An ill-fitting helmet will not protect you as well as a helmet that fits your head like a glove.
 A helmet that is too tight might give you headaches, while a helmet that flops (4) around may cause an accident.
 In every case when buying a new helmet, it is better to go to a store and strap it on your head as opposed to getting one online.
 Sure, you may find a better deal on the Internet, but if it doesn’t fit right, you are compromising the safety of your brain for a few extra dollars.
 You’ll have to ask yourself whether that compromise is truly worth it, and go from there.

 - Weather: Some differences should be taken into account.
 If you are always running in the summer or live in an area with weather that is hot, a helmet that has the best ventilation must be considered first.
 Conversely, if you reside in a place with cooler temperatures, ventilation becomes less important.
-If you need a helmet that protects you from the cold, a cold weather mask should be first on your list.
+If you need a helmet that protects you from the cold, a cold-weather mask should be first on your list.

 - Colors and Styling: When it comes to colors and styling, that’s a subjective choice, and you can get whatever you want.
 However, in an ideal world, the best colors to be seen in are lighter and brighter, just like motorcycle helmets.
 That probably only matters when you are on the street riding to and from wherever you are going, but once out on the trails or in the woods it won’t make much of a difference.
 Choose a style and a color that best suits you in any of the helmets you get.

 - Price: Last but not least is the price.
 Since each of these helmets is certified, regardless of cost, you’ll be protected.
 You’ll have to decide entirely on how much you want to spend, but really, never spend more than you can afford, as long as the model you want fits right.
-Remember, a good fitting helmet is a safe fitting helmet, so if you have to spend more on a helmet that fits correctly, it will be worth the extra cost in safety alone.
+Remember, a good-fitting helmet is a safe fitting helmet, so if you have to spend more on a helmet that fits correctly, it will be worth the extra cost in safety alone.

 The bottom line for buying a helmet is actually personal.
-Since every helmet here is certified, and any one of them will do the job, provided they fit right.
-So, no matter which one you get, you’ll have to be happy with it every time you use it, from the style, the colours, and maybe even the brand name if that’s what you want.
+Since every helmet here is certified, and one of them will do the job, provided they fit right.
+So, no matter which one you get, you’ll have to be happy with it every time you use it, from the style, the colors, and maybe even the brand name if that’s what you want.

-For many people, getting a helmet is like buying their favourite car.
+For many people, getting a helmet is like buying their favorite car.
 They may tell you that one helmet is better than the other, but just like cars, they are all good.
 Any of these helmets will perform as well as any of the others.
 Get something you like, get something you’ll use, and get something within your price range.
 You’ll be happy every time you are out riding, trails, paths, on the track, in the street, or at the bike park.